ewanhowell5195/ModelApplier/README.md

 ## Apply Modes
 - `Apply Item Model`: Used for rendering an item model, which is defined via an item definition, eg: `assets/minecraft/diamond_sword.json`
 - `Apply Equipment Model`: Used for rendering an equipment model, which is defined via an equipment definition, eg: `assets/minecraft/diamond.json`
-- `Apply Painting`: Sets the `minecraft:painting/variant` component on the held item using its renamed value.
-Only works for paintings.
+- `Apply Painting`: Sets the painting variant to use on the held painting.
+Custom Painting variants are [defined using datapacks](https://minecraft.wiki/w/Painting_variant_definition).

 ## SlotApplier
 Assign any held item to a specific equipment slot.